cristianbuse/VBA-FastDictionary/Implementation.md

 - on Windows, the Mac strategy is only applied for texts with length of 6 or below and for binary compare only.
 All other texts are hashed using the ```HashVal``` method on a fake instance of ```Scripting.Dictionary``` - with early-binding speed even though there is no dll reference
 - all hash values are combined with data type metadata and stored with the purpose of rehashing much faster.
 This requires that the hashes have a good spread to start with and are not reliant on the hash table size
 - sub-hash values are computed based on the hash and the current hash table size.
 These are the ones used to find the correct hash group/bucket and also the position within the group
 - the only place to do the hash is in the ```GetIndex``` method.
-This is to avoid any extra stack frames required if having a separate method
+This is to avoid any extra function call/stack frame required if having a separate method

 ### Number Hashing